Adopted by President’s Cabinet 12/11/15; 2/2/23

 - Attachment F - East Georgia State College Student-Athlete Dietary Supplement Disclosure and Review Form (PDF)

-- Attachment G - East Georgia College Student/Athlete Acknowledgement Notification of a Test "Positive" of a Drug/Alcohol Test (PDF)
+- Attachment G - East Georgia College Student/Athlete Acknowledgment Notification of a Test "Positive" of a Drug/Alcohol Test (PDF)